-The Statement of Net Position presents information on all of the Assessor's assets and liabilities, with the difference between the two reported as net position.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Assessor as a whole is improving or deteriorating.
+The first of these government-wide statements is the Statement of Net Position.
+This is the government-wide statement of position presenting information that includes all of the Assessor's assets and liabilities, with the difference reported as net assets.
+Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the Assessor as a whole is improving or deteriorating.